silversurfer5150/RichTextRepo/README.md

 <li>Development of special jQuery widgets to deliver the Cloudant records to corporate pages in specific IBM standards compliant layouts using Mustache.js templates.
 Customizing and designing these widgets for a variety of different internal customers with many different user and developer requirements.</li>
 <li>The developent of the UI to deliver this catalog of content.
 This JavaScript application included a special sub application to develop the bundles or packages of content compatible with the above widget.
 This snippet builder became codebase evolving for the use of teams across many global ibm.com sites.</li>
 <li>The revamp of the ECC application to use modern build techniques, Gulp, Browserify and NPM</li>
-<li>The revamp of the ECC application into a pure JavaScript based stack using node.js and React.js</li>
+<li>The revamp of the ECC application into a pure JavaScript based stack using node.js and a certain component based JavaScript library</li>
 </ul>

 <h4>Content And Personalization Team (Somers Lab NYC)</h4>